 These symptoms can seem like other health conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.

-Your child’s healthcare provider will take your child’s medical history and do a physical exam.
+Your child’s healthcare provider will ask about your child’s health history and do a physical exam.
 Diagnosis is based on symptoms such as:

 - Joint pain and swelling (arthritis)